Michael-Free/Wifi-Statistics/README.md

 # Wifi-Statistics
 This is just for show-and-tell.
 Likely not something useful for anyone other than me.
 I automated filling out tedious Excel sheets with 100k+ lines of Mikrotik Wireless Gateway Logs.
-The Excel would chug and parse/calculate every line of text, send it to other sheets and do tallys of Public/Staff usage of our wireless networks.
+Excel would chug and parse/calculate every line of text, send it to other sheets and do tallys of Public/Staff usage of our wireless networks.
 It would take about 20 minutes per day of logs, 365 times a year.

 I got extremely tired of manually copying these logs, and having my laptop chug along... and doing this 365x20mins.
 Also, many of these logs were blasting past Excel's theoretical row-limit.
 This mean that often, some of these daily tallies were probably wrong.